cmus/cmus/doc/manual.rst

 ==========================

 Press ':' any time to enter command mode.
-The command mode works much like VIM_'s Ex mode.
+The command mode works much like VIM_'s command mode.
 Tabulator expansion works for files/dirs, commands and options.
 There's command history too (up/down arrow keys).
 Press 'ESC' to leave command mode and return to `Normal Mode`_.